Vadai – deep-fried lentil fritters from South India

 Grind till the batter is soft, light and fluffy.
 It should fall off the spoon in lumps and feel lightweight.
 I hope the photograph that follows gives an idea of how the batter ought to be.

-Heat oil in a deep heavy bottomed karahi or pan till it is hot.
+Heat oil in a karahi or pan till it is hot.
 Check by dropping a drop of batter in the oil.
-It should immediately make a sizzling sound and rise to the surface without change in colour, If the colour changes it indicates that the oil is too hot.
-If it does not rise immediately it indicates that the oil is not hot enough.
+It should raise to the top immediately with a sizzle but not change colour, If the colour changes it indicates that the oil is too hot.
+If it does not rise immediately the oil is not hot enough.

-Take a clean plastic sheet or washed and wiped square of banana leaf.
-Wet it and hold it in your left palm.
-Take a small lump of batter and pat it on the sheet.
+Take a clean plastic sheet or washed and wiped piece of banana or turmeric leaf.
+Wet it lightly and hold it in your left palm.
+Take a small lump of batter and pat it on the sheet or leaf.
 Dip a finger in water and make a small hole in the centre, widening it a little.
 Slip the vadai from the sheet onto your right hand and drop it immediately in the medium hot oil along the side of the pan, but not allowing it to stick to the sides.
+If you find it difficult to shape just drop in spoonfuls instead.

 Fry on slow fire for a couple of minutes.
 Turn over and fry till both sides are done and the colour is golden brown evenly on all sides.
 Drain with a slotted ladle onto a tissue paper.
 Serve hot with chutney.